flub78/multitenant/README.md

 * The project is multi-tenant with one database per tenant.
 By default tenants are identified by their sub-domain.

-* Localization and interface in several languages
+* Localization and graphical interfaces in several languages

 * The central application provide a tenant management interface.
 It is possible to create, modify or delete the tenants.